 This is the ECB’s Domesday scenario.
 The lost revenue would spell disaster for English cricket, and the grassroots would suffer the most.
 Faced with penury, the board would have no choice but slash investment in coaching, youth cricket, and the recreational game.
 Meanwhile the inevitable reduction of county subsidies would cost cricketers their jobs.

 You may or may not think they have a point.
 From where I’m sitting, the ECB are scaremongering.
 English cricket managed to cope, and pay its way, decades before Sky Sports existed.
-The notion that listing will destroy its economy is only a hypothesis.
+Therefore the notion that broadcasting cricket on free-to-air television will destroy its economy is only a hypothesis.
 No one knows exactly what would happen, especially as the most likely scenarios involve Sky Sports retaining a share of the coverage anyway.

 Even if the value of the rights did fall, this could be partially offset by increased revenue from team and match sponsorship.
 With the cricket shown on free television, the audiences would grow – and the ECB could charge the sponsors more.

 Your might agree that grass-roots investment is too precious to jeopardise by losing the Sky cash.
 But most of the ECB’s outreach projects were devised as reparations for the Sky deal in the first place, to placate criticism about lost access.
 It’s a cheek to then use them as arguments against returning to the former status quo.

 More to the point, what reaches more children – television, or ECB cricket schemes?
 What’s more likely to inspire the next generation – witnessing a heroic Ashes win, or a one-off school visit from Chance To Shine?
 Reducing the money spent on outreach work seems a reasonable price to pay for letting the whole nation, young and old, rich or poor, watch cricket again.